markgreene74/droplet-automation/README.md

 - make sure the file containing the Digital Ocean token (`do_token`) is present in the `.credentials` directory
 - make sure the JSON files containing the configuration for additional users are present in the `.credentials` directory
-- make sure the `tfvars` file (for example, `whistab.tfvars`) is present and contains the path to private/public keys
+- make sure the `.tfvars` file (for example, `whistab.tfvars`) is present and contains the path to private/public keys
 - (optional) install Vagrant and VirtualBox to test the playbook on a local Virtual Machine (VM)

 ## create the droplet